daryavep/Bioinformatics_Portfolio/python_pipeline/README.txt

-#RBIF100 Week 6 Assignment
 #Author: Darya Veprinski

-The goal of this script is to analyze mold data and identify the mutations that resulted in the different color molds.
+The goal of this script is to analyze mold data and identify the mutations that resulted in different color molds.

 pipeline.py is divided into 5 steps:
 1. Demultiplexing the pooled fastq and trimming the end of the lower quality reads.